RESEARCH ESSAY

 The paper may be somewhat limited or lacking in critical thinking and original ideas or observations.
 The paper makes reference to anthropological concepts and principles but fails to systematically incorporate them in its hypothesis or in the overall analysis.

 The body of the paper is at least 5 pages long (excluding charts, tables, graphs, illustrations and references) in 12 point Times Roman font with 1" margins and .5" headers and footers.
-Pages are numbered.
+The paper is neatly formatted and pages are numbered.
 There are no more than 2 grammar and/or spelling errors in the paper.

 The paper includes a minimum of 7 pertinent sources referenced more than once in the body of the paper.